janeyrinn/bookNook/README.md

 ### Imagery

-The hero image on the home page was found on pexels.com, an open source image provider.
-The image was taken by user ["Cotton Bro"](https://www.pexels.com/@cottonbro).
+Black and white imagery is used for hero and background images to keep inline with the theme of the app, images are from open sourced platforms.

 Book images are provided by open sourced http links of the images address.

 The logo was created using [canva.com](https://www.canva.com/).

 For a detailed list of image sources please see the [credits](#credits) section.

 ### Design Limitations